wmhilton-stoplight/platform-docs/2.-workspaces/e.configuring-authentication.md

 1. Navigate to the Integrations section in your Stoplight workspace settings.
 2. Click **Install/Configure** beside LDAP.
 3. Provide the following information:
- - **URL**: The LDAP host, e.g. **ldap://ldap.example.com**.
-If the hostname is behind a firewall, you may need to [add our IPs to your allowlist](../c.troubleshooting.md#how-do-i-allow-stoplight-to-access-an-internal-git-provider).
+ - **URL**: The LDAP host, for example: **ldap://ldap.example.com**.
+If the hostname is behind a firewall, you may need to [add Stoplight IPs to your allowlist](../c.troubleshooting.md#how-do-i-allow-stoplight-to-access-an-internal-git-provider).
  - **Bind DN**: The LDAP user that performs user lookups to authenticate other users when they sign in.
 This is typically a service account created specifically for third-party integrations.
 Use a fully qualified name, such as **cn=Administrator,cn=Users,dc=Example,dc=com**.
  - **Bind Credentials**: The password for the domain search user.
  - **Search Base**: The fully qualified Distinguished Name (DN) of an LDAP subtree you want to search for users and groups.
-You can add as many as you like; however, each group must be defined in the same domain base as the users that belong to it. e.g. **dc=Example,dc=com**.
+You can add as many as you like; however, each group must be defined in the same domain base as the users that belong to it.
+For example: **dc=Example,dc=com**.
  - **Search Filter**: Filters can be used to restrict the numbers of users or groups that are permitted to access an application.
 In essence, the filter limits what part of the LDAP tree the application syncs from.
 Read more about writing filters [here.](https://confluence.atlassian.com/kb/how-to-write-ldap-search-filters-792496933.html)
 4. Click **Install**.

 <!-- markdown-link-check-enable -->